 Museum Demonstrates Commitment to Using Innovative Technology to Enhance Visitor Experiences

 MIAMI – May 18, 2017 – Pérez Art Museum Miami (PAMM) announced today a new pilot program to develop an augmented reality app for its visitors, with a generous $150,000 grant from The John S. and James L. Knight Foundation.
-The app will be easily accessible to visitors through their smartphones, and will offer multimedia elements and shareable content to include videos, games and quizzes, and an interactive map to help visitors more deeply engage with the museum’s spaces.
+The app will be easily accessible to visitors through their smartphones, and will feature an artist-driven AR experience to help visitors more deeply engage with the museum’s spaces.

 “As a 21st century museum, PAMM seeks to reinforce the idea of the museum as a place for experimentation, a laboratory for ideas,” said Director Franklin Sirmans.
 “We are grateful for the support of the Knight Foundation in allowing PAMM to implement this cutting-edge technology meant to enhance, refine and further our mission to engage visitors of all ages and backgrounds to interact with the most progressive visual arts of our time.”